ilyasergey/YSC4231/source/week-11-races.rst

 * Descriptions of 5 data races (possibly spanning multiple projects), each complemented with a short story as described above.
-Some variations on what is reported are possible, as described below.
+Some variations on what is reported are possibler and are described below.

 * If applicable, a quick enumeration of the technical issues encountered while working on this project (to help the future